 The Master of Fine Art is a two-year full-time course of study.
-The structure of the course is based on 2 stages of one year each, with three subjects taken in Stage 1 and two subjects in Stage 2.
+The course structure is based on 2 stages of one year each, with three subjects taken in Stage 1 and two subjects in Stage 2.

-Stage 1 of the MFA program comprises three inter-related subject streams: a Studio Specialisation supported by a weekly Studio Seminar program, and the Art History and Theory lecture series.
+Stage 1 of the MFA program comprises three interrelated subject streams: a Studio Specialisation supported by a weekly Studio Seminar program, and the Art History & Theory lecture series.
 This stage introduces students to a studio research environment, and develops their ability to work with increasing autonomy and independent judgment.

-Upon commencement, students propose a Studio Research Project within a selected studio specialisation that will form the basis of an ongoing studio enquiry over the two years of the degree.
-Students are provided with an individual studio space and access to workshop facilities in their chosen Studio Specialisation and receive three hours per week face-to-face contact with studio lecturers in the Studio Specialisation stream.
+When commencing the MFA, students propose a Studio Research Project within a selected Studio Specialisation that will form the basis of an ongoing studio enquiry over the two years of the degree.
+Students are provided with an individual studio space and access to workshop facilities in their chosen specialisation and receive three hours a week face-to-face contact with lecturers in the Studio Specialisation stream.

-Students attend two hours per week in face-to-face seminar sessions.
-In Stage 1 the focus of these seminars is on Research Methodologies, Professional Practice, and Issues in Contemporary Art, which extend independent research skills and enhance knowledge of professional art world practice and discourse, enabling students to increase their understanding of their own activity within that context.
+Students attend two hours a week of face-to-face seminar sessions.
+In Stage 1 the focus of these seminars is on Research Methodologies, Professional Practice and Issues in Contemporary Art, which extend independent research skills and enhance knowledge of professional art world practice and discourse, enabling students to increase their understanding of their own activity within that context.

 Art History & Theory

-Students attend two hours of lectures and tutorials per week in Stage 1.
-These lectures examine the historical and theoretical developments underpinning contemporary art practice and enable students to pursue their own practice fully informed of the various currents of contemporary discourse that serve to shape our understanding of current art practice.
+Students attend two hours of lectures and tutorials a week in Stage 1.
+These lectures examine the historical and theoretical developments underpinning contemporary art practice and enable students to pursue their own practice fully informed of the various currents of contemporary discourse that shape our understanding of art practice today.

-In Stage 2 of the MFA, students continue the development of their Studio Research Project toward resolution of a substantial, coherent and highly resolved body of work.
-Students continue to work in their individual studio space under the supervision and guidance of selected academic staff.
-Students are allocated one hour per week individual supervision with selected academic staff in the Studio Specialisation stream.
+In Stage 2 of the MFA, students continue the development of their Studio Research Project toward creating a substantial, coherent and highly resolved body of work.
+Students continue to work in their individual studio space under the supervision and guidance of academic staff.
+Students are allocated one hour a week individual supervision with selected academic staff in the Studio Specialisation stream.

-The Studio Seminar program is designed to provide research support for the development of the written dissertation component of the MFA, and to promote peer learning and engagement within the MFA cohort.
-Regular student work-in-progress presentations and studio critiques involving a number of staff and students provide valuable feedback to assist students in the articulation of their individual studio research interests.
+The Studio Seminar program provides research support for the MFA’s written dissertation component, and to promote peer learning and engagement within the MFA cohort.
+Regular student work-in-progress presentations and studio critiques involving a group of staff and students provide valuable feedback to assist students in the articulation of their individual studio research interests.